 It’s not uncommon for college lecturers to have a part-time job to supplement their income.
 But few lead as remarkable a double life as Des McCabe.

-But despite his band's international success, Mr McCabe is now back in his workshop at the college where he has worked for more than 11 years.
-"I enjoy welding," he told TES.
-"It is an art that you have to master and a bit of a challenge."
+But, despite his band’s success, Mr McCabe is now back in his workshop at the college where he has worked for more than 11 years.